 For a few categories, you need to configure properties to help your Bunker understand your original schema.
 For example, the Address category comes with a Postcode property, which tells your bunker which of your original data columns contains the postal code.

-When you select the Address category in the Categories dialog, an additional option appears.
-Select the appropriate column from the drop-down, then click Assign.
+When you select the Address category in the Assign Category dialog, an additional option appears.
+Select the appropriate column from the drop-down, then click Save.

 Removing columns from a category